sanyaade-buildtools/ferret/README.md

 When we reached the fourth `drop` call, the parameter stack underflowed and an exception was thrown.
 However, the system state was returned to the last known, good state before the code began executing.
 This gives us an opportunity to see determine what we did wrong, correct it, and continue working.

-Being transactional allows for some very nice features, most of which center around a single function: `try`.
-The `try` function is like `apply`, except that it also returns `T` or `F` (the true/false values of Ferret) to indicate whether or not the block successfully completed.
+Being transactional allows for some very nice features, most of which use the function `try`.
+Like `apply`, it executes a block, but it also returns `T` or `F` (the true/false values of Ferret) to indicate whether or not the block successfully completed.

 ```
 {"hi" 2 +} try